GTMStack

 Tool Consolidation Reduces Coordination Overhead

+In our 2026 survey, 41% of respondents said tool sprawl is their biggest challenge, and 71% are actively consolidating or planning to.
 The average B2B company uses 12 to 15 tools in their go-to-market stack.
 Each tool requires an owner, generates its own data silo, and creates integration maintenance overhead.
-As platforms consolidate functionality — combining prospecting, sequencing, analytics, content, and CRM into unified systems — the coordination overhead drops dramatically.
+As platforms consolidate functionality, combining prospecting, sequencing, analytics, content, and CRM into unified systems, the coordination overhead drops dramatically.

 The Three-Person GTM Team Model